-To access your layouts, go to the iCompleat homepage, and select Configuration > Manage layouts.
+To access your layouts, go to the iCompleat homepage, and click Configuration > Manage layouts.

 What are layouts?

-Layouts determine what text fields and options you see when creating an order or processing an invoice, and whether those fields are at header or line level.
+Layouts determine what text fields and options your team sees when they're creating orders or processing invoices, and whether those fields are at header or line level.

 Order layouts have three main configuration tabs: Basic details, field configuration, and Settings groups.
-Invoice layouts have the same configuration tabs, with the addition of a fourth tab called Balance lines for companies connected to Sage 50.
+Invoice layouts have the same configuration tabs.

 Here's a quick explanation of what each of the tabs lets you configure.